How to clean patio slabs with or without a pressure washer to get your home ready for summer

 - Protective gloves

-- Clear the space: As with how to clean decking, getting rid of any furniture, plant pots, or debris from the patio is the first step.
+As with cleaning decking, the first step is to remove any furniture, plant pots, or debris from the patio.
 Clear a space so you can work.
-To remove loose dirt, leaves, and other debris, sweep the patio or brush it.
+To remove loose dirt, leaves, and other debris, sweep or brush the patio.
 It's easy to do with a stiff-bristled broom or brush.

-- Prepare your cleaning solution: Use warm water and a patio cleaner or detergent to create a cleaning solution.
-Mix warm water with a patio cleaner or detergent in a bucket but follow the manufacturer's dilution ratios.
+To create a cleaning solution, mix warm water with a patio cleaner or detergent in a bucket, following the manufacturer's dilution ratios.

-- Or make your own: If you don't have any of these, you can make a homemade solution with vinegar, baking soda, or mild dish soap.
+Alternatively, make your own solution.
+If you don't have any of these, you can make a homemade solution with vinegar, baking soda, or mild dish soap.
 Note that vinegar is unsuitable for limestone.

-- Rinse it down: Once you're done scrubbing, rinse off your patio with a garden hose or bucket of clean water.
-For a final rinse, you can use a mop or sponge soaked in clean water.
+Once you're done scrubbing, rinse your patio with a garden hose or bucket of clean water.
+For a final rinse, use a mop or sponge soaked in clean water.
 It'll help remove any dirt or soap residue left over.

 How to clean patio slabs with a pressure washer